davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/improve-ssc.md

 When you link to an example, link to the longest possible explanation of the example you can find (not just where you originally found it).

 Prefer the term "Noncommutative ring" to be more specific, since in some contexts "Ring" may imply a commutative ring.
 Prefer the term "Semiring" to "Rig" only because the former is more common and consistently used on Wikipedia; it's also much easier to quickly search for ("rig" is a part of many words, requiring whole word search).
-But see [semiring in nLab](https://ncatlab.org/nlab/show/semiring).
+But see [semiring in nLab](https://ncatlab.org/nlab/show/semiring) and [rig in nLab](https://ncatlab.org/nlab/show/rig).

 We "generalize" when we go from thinking about specific examples in a category to thinking in terms of the category (what structure all the examples have in common), and we "generalize" when we remove property/constraints/structure (following arrows in the reverse direction).